ksu-cs-textbooks/cc410/content/z-examples/11-web-basics/02-python.md

 python3 -m tox
 ```

-5. Confirm that project runs, all unit tests pass with 100% coverage, no style errors, no type errors, and documentation generates properly.
+5. Confirm that project runs and has no style errors.

-6. **Create New Packages, Classes, and Enums.** Continuously commit to Git as changes are made!
+6. Follow along with the video to create the project.

-7. **Update HelloWorld.py to use new classes (optional).** This is just for testing purposes.
+7. Add the `about` page yourself!

 8. When complete, use Git to commit and push updated code.